 We have a list of recommended caterers but you can choose your own as long as you give Priory Hall their details.
 Remember though having a caterer who knows the venue can greatly reduce stress levels.

 We answer your questions and help as much as you want.
 I'm happy to sit and talk through plans and, with the extensive list of recommendations, you won't really need a planner unless, maybe, you are organising long distance.
 You can hire wedding planners separately, though many take commissions from suppliers and can therefore push your costs up.
 Priory Hall does not take a penny from any suppliers and we are always happy to help.
 (Plus we've been doing it a long time and have an idea what works.....)

 Any damage to property other than normal wear and tear remains the responsibility of the people hiring the facilities.
 Priory Hall is covered by public indemnity insurance and meets fire regulations, licensing needs etc..

 Priory Hall has a premises licence and we can organise a cash bar from a local publican, well known for his bars at major Suffolk events.
 And if you're thinking of doing your own bar, please think again and at least consider how you're going to deal with anyone whose had one too many, how will you manage collecting empties and washing glasses throughout the evening, when will you bring in the drink and how will you take away all the bottles.
-Then price up the staff costs (Priory Hall insists on their approved professional staff), drink costs, glasses hire and time needed to wash glasses etc, and the stress it's all going to cause you, and maybe you'd be better putting some money behind the bar...........not that I mean to rant on.....just that putting bottles on a table and letting people help themselves is definitely not an option here (it's a recipe for total mayhem!)
+Then price up the staff costs (Priory Hall insists on their approved professional staff), drink costs, glasses hire and time needed to wash glasses etc, and the stress it's all going to cause you, and maybe you'd be better putting some money behind the bar...........not that I mean to rant on.....just that putting bottles on a table and letting people help themselves is definitely not an option here (it's a recipe for total mayhem and breaks licensing laws!)